njnagel/Capstone-I/README.md

     alpha = .05?
 NO! multiple comparisons, so alpha = .05/4 = .0125

-    Test to use - t-test for two samples
+    Test to use - z-test for proportions

     Test statistic = 2.73, p = .0087